chromium/chromium/components/services/app_service/README.md

     bringing up a VM.
   - Potential on-disk corruption: for whatever reason, an on-disk file that's meant to hold a cached icon may be missing or invalid.
-In that case, the Provider should still provide a (placeholder) icon, and trigger Provider-specific clean-up and re-load of the real app icon.
+In that case, the Publisher should still provide a (placeholder) icon, and trigger Publisher-specific clean-up and re-load of the real app icon.

-All of these concerns listed should be straightforward to handle, and don't invalidate the overall App Service `Publisher.LoadIcon` Mojo design, including its non-Provider-specific caching and other optimization layers.
+All of these concerns listed should be straightforward to handle, and don't invalidate the overall App Service `Publisher.LoadIcon` design, including its non-Publisher-specific caching and other optimization layers.

-There are also yet another category of concerns that are Provider-specific, but also outside the purview of the App Service.
+There are also yet another category of concerns that are Publisher-specific, but also outside the purview of the App Service.
 For example, the file system layout of ARC++'s on-disk icon cache is, from the App Service's point of view, considered a private ARC++ implementation detail.
 As long as ARC++'s API